Atilla-ME/ProductApp/README.md

 # ProductApp

-This project is developed using onion architecture.
+This project was developed using onion architecture.
+CQRS pattern was implemented using mediator pattern.

-EF in memory, MediatR, Automapper tools are used.
+EF in memory, MediatR, Automapper tools were used.

 Usage example: